Change of Use

 Obtaining a Change of Use Permit

-For commercial Change of Use permits, visit the Commercial Permits: New Buildings, Additions, and Change of Use webpage for submittal instructions.
+For commercial Change of Use permits, visit the Commercial Permits: Change of Use webpage for submittal instructions.

 For residential Change of Use permits, visit the How to Get a Residential Permit webpage for additional information.